magnusmetz/magnusmetz.github.io/_posts/2013-04-30-hit-or-miss-monte-carlo-integration.md

 ## Introduction

-I first heard the [Montre Carlo Method](http://en.wikipedia.org/wiki/Monte_Carlo_method) is on a story of the nuclear weapon project.
 The Montre Carlo Method was invented in the late 1940s by Stanislaw Ulam, they were used at Los Alamos for early work relating to the development of the hydrogen bomb, and became popularized in the fields of physics, physical chemistry, and operations research.

 The Montre Carlo Method used for drawing a sample at random from the empirical distribution.
 The oldest well-known example is that of the [Buffon's needle](2013-04-16-buffons-needle.Rmd), where